fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 2. As collection of PowerShell commandlets.
 3. As a Visual Studio extension.

 The Visual Studio extension provides easy to use GUI and its intent is clear; coexistence of two CLI, however, with independent configurations(?) doing the same task confused me at first---and I believe it does so to many new users.
-The PowerShell commandlets are maybe part of Microsoft's plan to set NuGet or the co-project Chocolatey NuGet as the offcial Windows package manager---like Linux `apt`---in future.
+The PowerShell commandlets are maybe part of Microsoft's plan to set NuGet or the co-project Chocolatey NuGet as the offcial Windows package manager---like Linux `apt`---in future(?)

 The following commands are sufficent for basic NuGet operations.
 For the exhaustive list see [official command line reference](https://docs.nuget.org/consume/command-line-reference).